CZ-NIC/mininterface/docs/Supported-types.md

 ![Fields from both Console and ConsoleRich](asset/nested-subcommands-3.avif)

 ???
 Grouping
-    Note fields from outer `Console` and inner `ConsoleRich` are displayed together in step 3.
+    Note that the fields from the outer `Console` and the inner `ConsoleRich` are displayed together in step 3.
 Why?
-You might start at arbitrary position.
+You might start at an arbitrary position.

     Starting at step 1: